Skip to main content Skip to main navigation Skip to footer

 You’ve spent hours aligning content standards, planning rigorous activities, delivering engaging lessons, and grading student work (well, maybe not everything… your secret’s safe with us).
 Formative assessments reveal that most of your class “gets” a particular concept, but you’re hoping upcoming assessment results showcase everyone’s hard work.

 Recalling information during test review activities is a form of retrieval practice, the idea that “active retrieval of information from memory improves memory.”
-As students activate previously learned material, they increase the “long-term retention of those concepts or facts” ( Test-enhanced learning: Using retrieval practice to help students learn, Vanderbilt).
+As students activate prior knowledge, they increase the “long-term retention of those concepts or facts” ( Test-enhanced learning: Using retrieval practice to help students learn, Vanderbilt).

 But without student engagement, even the most thoughtfully planned retrieval activity will be pointless.
 Students must be involved and interested to make learning count.
 Here are seven low-prep, engaging games and activities for your next review session.